ju-lab/colon_LINE1/04_genomic_features_of_soL1Rs/READMD.md

-# 04 Genomic Features of soL1Rs
+# Genomic Features of soL1Rs

+This directory contains data and scripts to describe the genomic features of soL1R insertion sites